yogeshnath/kube-api/README.md

 # kube-api

-Graphql server in Go that interfaces with existing *Kuberneter* API.
+Graphql server in Go that interfaces with existing *Kuberneter* API v1.10.